ibexa/documentation-developer/docs/templating/render_content/customize_product_view.md

 {% endif %}
 ```

-This template adds a label when a product does not have a price specified.
+This template adds a "price currently unavailable" label when a product does not have a price specified.

 ## Available templates